val-town/vt/README.md

 ![Your new val!](https://wolf-imagedumper.web.val.run/blob/blob_file_1744521935175_7f04c371-d619-4062-8bc6-941d56a23eed.png)

 Alternatively, you can use `vt create` to create a new empty val.
-If you don't specify a path, the name of the val will automatically be used.
+If you don't specify a path, the name of the Val will automatically be used.

-When you `remix`, `create`, or `clone` a val, `vt` creates a `.vt` that tracks your val metadata.
+When you `remix`, `create`, or `clone` a val, `vt` creates a `.vt` that tracks your Val metadata.
 You can think of this like `.git`, it is not meant to be manually edited and is used for internal bookkeeping.

 `vt` also creates an ignore file, `.vtignore`, which works like `.gitignore`,